Purchases made through my links help support this website, at no additional cost to you. Details.

 That’s a challenge for me, because this isn’t my usual design style.

 November 2022 note: I look at this and realize how much it was the product of months of nightly, interrupted sleep during 2020.
 My art was disjointed during that time.
-Then, in 2021, I decided that things had to change… and that’s reflected in my later art.

 This piece started with the first layer, showing a smiling model in a tangerine/orange satin gown and an almost ostentatious amount of glittery jewelry.